 Three Ways to Reduce Relationship Stress

-Many couples are looking for answers to get from survival-mode back to to thriving.
+Many couples find themselves slipping from thriving into survival mode, and they’re looking for practical ways to get back to thriving.

 I reached out to Dr. Matt Eschler, PhD and family therapist, for practical tips about what couples can do to reduce stress.